Nordicism: Timeline

 Eugen Fischer and Fritz Lenz were also appointed to senior positions overseeing the policy of Racial Hygiene.
 Madison Grant's book was the first non-German book to be translated and published by the Nazi Reich press, and Grant proudly displayed to his friends a letter from Hitler claiming that the book was "his Bible."

-The Nazi state used such ideas about the differences between European races as part of their various discriminatory and coercive policies which culminated in the Holocaust.
-Ironically, in Grant's first edition of his popular book, he classified the Germans as being primarily Nordic, but in his second edition (published after the USA had entered World War I), he re-classified the now enemy power as being dominated by "inferior" Alpines.
+The Nazi state used such ideas about the differences between European races as justifications for their various discriminatory and coercive policies which culminated in The Holocaust.
+Ironically, in the first edition of his popular book, Grant classified the Germans as a primarily Nordic racial group, but in the second edition (published after the US had entered World War I), Grant re-classified the now enemy power as a nation which was dominated by "inferior" Alpines.

 Günther's work agreed with Grant's, and the German anthropologist frequently stated that the Germans were not a fully Nordic people..
 Hitler himself was later to downplay the importance of Nordicism in public for this very reason..
 The standard tripartite model placed most of the population of Hitler's Germany in the Alpine category.

 J. Kaup led a movement opposed to Günther.
 Kaup took the view that a German nation, all of whose citizens belonged to a "German race" in a populationist sense, offered a more convenient sociotechnical tool than Günther's concept of an ideal Nordic type to which only a very few Germans could belong.

-Nazi legislation identifying the ethnic and "racial" affinities of the Jews reflects the populationist concept of race.
-Discrimination was not restricted to Jews who belonged to the "Oriental-Armenoid" race, but was directed against all members of the Jewish ethnic population.
+Nazi legislation which identified the ethnic and "racial" affinities of the Jews reflected the populationist concept of race.
+Discrimination was not limited to Jews who belonged to the "Oriental-Armenoid" race, it was directed against all members of the Jewish ethnic population.